Multifractality meets entanglement: relation for non-ergodic extended states

-The exponent $D_1$ provides important information on the dimension of the support set of the wavefunction in the Fock space, which scales as $\sim N^{D_1}$~\cite{KravtsovSupportSet}.
-Fully ergodic states are characterized by $D_q=1$, meaning that the state is homogeneously spread over the entire Hilbert space~\cite{WE-footnote}.
-Instead, NEE states are usually multifractal with $D_q<1$ and their support set is a vanishing ratio of the full Hilbert space $\sim N^{D_1}/N$.
+The exponent $D_1$ provides important information on the dimension of the support set of the wave function in the Fock space, which scales as $\sim N^{D_1}$~\cite{KravtsovSupportSet}.
+Ergodic states are characterized by $D_q=1$, meaning that the state is homogeneously spread over the entire Hilbert space~\cite{WE-footnote}.
+Instead, NEE states are usually multifractal with $D_q<1 $ and their support set is a vanishing ratio of the full Hilbert space $\sim N^{D_1}/N$.

-In this work, we consider entanglement properties of NEE states employed by S-RPS.
-The S-RPS are normalized random vectors $\{\psi_\bold{n}\}$ with only $N^D$ non-zero elements, that form the wave function support set.
-The S-RPS are described by only one fractal dimension $D_q=D<1$, ${\rm IPR}_q \sim N^{D(1-q)}$, $q>0$.
+In this work, we consider entanglement properties of NEE states by introducing the {\it sparse} random pure states (S-RPS).
+The S-RPS are normalized random vectors $\{\psi_\bold{n}\}$ with $N^D$ non-zero elements, that are randomly distributed over the Hilbert space.
+Similarly to RPS~\cite{page1993} ($D=1$) all non-zero coefficients are Gaussian distributed with the normalization-controlled width.
+The S-RPS are described by only one fractal dimension $D_q=D<1 $, ${\rm IPR}_q \sim N^{D(1-q)}$, $q>0$~\cite{MF-footnote}.
 Thus, the S-RPS are homogeneously spread, but only in a vanishing ratio of the total Hilbert space.

-\textit{Results}--- We start to outline our results, by computing numerically the mean EE for S-RPS with fractal dimension $0<D<1$ in a Hilbert space of dimension $N=2^{L}$.
-In this case, the S-RPS could be thought as eigenstates in the middle of the spectrum~\footnote{Thus, local observables thermalize to their infinite-temperature values.} of some strongly interacting $1/2-$spin chain with $L$ sites.
+\textit{Results}--- We start to outline our results, by computing numerically the mean EE for S-RPS with fractal dimension $0<D<1$ in a Hilbert space of dimension $N=2^{L}$~\footnote{For more system examples, including ones with genuine multifractality, please see Appendix~\ref{App_Sec:num_egs}}.
+In this case, the S-RPS could be thought as eigenstates in the middle of the spectrum~\footnote{Thus, local observables thermalize to their infinite-temperature values.} of some strongly interacting spin-$\tfrac12$ chain with $L $ sites.